 If you’ve finally bribed or begged a family member or friend into babysitting, and are still wondering what to do on a Saturday night with no money, don’t worry, I’ve got your back.
 Here are my top suggestions on ways to connect with your significant other without having to shell out tons of cash:

 - Give (or ask for) a massage.
-Break out the relaxing music, get comfy, and take turns giving shoulder, neck or foot massages.
+Turn on some relaxing music, get comfy, and take turns giving shoulder, neck or foot massages.

 - Have a coffee date at home.
 Bust out your fancy sugar and creamer and those awesome cookies you hoard in the cupboard, and have a coffee date.
 It’s the perfect time to chat and reconnect.